Eightina/Kaleidoscope-LLVM18/README.md

 # MyKaleidoscope
-An C++ implementation of the LLVM tutorial program, Kaleidoscope
+A C++ implementation of the LLVM tutorial program, Kaleidoscope, based on LLVM 18.